Staying Safe – Washing Fresh Produce

 Physical Activity Tips – Add Movement to Your Day

-Food Access Resources – Shopping Local
+Food Access Resources in Massachusetts – Shopping Local

 According to the Centers for Disease Control and Prevention, there is currently no evidence that COVID-19 can be transmitted through food or food packaging.
 It may be possible for viruses to survive on surfaces and objects.
 Always use proper hygiene and food safety practices.